 External factors such as temperature and your own actions can affect the body.
 Not looking after your body appropriately, particularly in challenging conditions, can cause symptoms such as headaches, lethargy and and nausea.
 Dehydration, hyponatremia and overtraining are some of the conditions we look at, and we discuss how to identify, treat and prevent them.

 Hyponatremia is also known as fluid overload.
 This occurs in hot climates when the athlete consumes too much plain water.
 'Drink as much water as possible' is a common piece of bad advice given to athletes.
+Topping up sodium levels is just as important as replacing water lost in sweat, as lack of sodium can cause cells to swell.
+This cen be particularly harmful for brain cells.

 Dehydration is an 'excessive loss of water from the body'.
 This can happen for numerous reasons, such as illness (through vomiting and diarrhea), diseases of the gastrointestinal tract, excessive sweating, and failure to take on a sufficient volume of fluid to replace that which is lost.
+Being dehydrated causes the blood to thicken which puts excess pressure on the heart and organs.